 Monday : Khichudi

 Tuesday : Rice and Egg curry

 Wednesday : Rice & Veg. curry

 Thursday : Rice and Egg curry

 Friday : Rice & Veg. curry

 Saturday : Payesh (Sweet Dish)/Khichudi/ Rice & Veg. curry

 (to be decided by the school authority)

-In the present weekly menu there are provision to provide two full eggs in a week, green vegetable twice in a week and dal twice in a week ( in mode of khichudi) which will fulfill the nutritional gap of school going children.
+In the present weekly menu, there are provision to provide two full eggs in a week, green vegetable / high protein soya twice in a week and dal twice in a week (in mode of khichudi) which fulfills the nutrition deficiencies or gaps of school going children under elementary level.